aleferna12/colorir/README.rst

 What is colorir?
 ----------------

-colorir is a package that allows users to manipulate colors and palettes.
+colorir is a package used to create and manipulate palettes and colors.
+It makes it easy to build custom color schemes and pick colors for your projects.

 With colorir you can: